This page may contain affiliate links. Learn More.

-Many native American communities consider corn, beans and squash the most important crops.
+Many native American communities consider corn, beans, and squash the most important crops.
 When planted together, the Three Sisters work together to help one another thrive.
-These three crops compliment each other nutritionally as well.
+These three crops complement each other nutritionally as well.

 Corn provides tall stalks for the beans to climb.
 Beans provide nitrogen to fertilize the soil for corn which is a heavy feeder.
 And the large leaves of the squash plants shade the ground which prevents weeds and provides shade to the roots of all the plants.

 ✔Here’s a link to a great vegetable garden planner you can print right out and use at home!
 So cute!